tparchman/778_unix/text_processing/text_processing_tutorial.md

 ## 2. Practice running a program, running it in the background, and stopping it (in other words, job control)

 `jot` is a little program that can generate strings of numbers, among other things (have a look at the `jot` `man` page).
+The virtual machines many of you are using will not have `jot` installed, but you can install it quickly using `apt`, which is described in more detail towards the end of this tutorial.
+For now, just execute the below command to get `jot` running:

+    $ sudo apt install athena-jot

 Try the following command which will print 100 random numbers:

     $ jot -r 100